Akronae/NJDB/README.md

 You can call this function by using `sjdb.QueryCLI(sjdbCLIIdentifier['-/'@default])` ( left '' as arg if you don't use any other CLI ).

-And well, you can do the same things that in your editor, the only hic is that you can put objects :$
+And well, you can do the same things that in your editor, the only hic is that you can't put objects :$

 *( type '-/help' for list of commands)*